Market

 Reading the Housing Data Carefully

-Muskoka's residential market is being supported by buyers who are moving to the region permanently or semi-permanently, people for whom the purchase decision is driven by lifestyle and necessity rather than pure discretion.
-That's a meaningfully different buyer than the seasonal cottage purchaser, and it explains why the two segments are performing so differently right now.
-Rate cuts from the Bank of Canada over the past 18 months have made entry-level Muskoka housing genuinely more accessible for this group.
+Muskoka’s residential market is being supported by buyers moving to the region permanently or semi-permanently — people whose decision is driven by lifestyle and necessity rather than pure discretion.
+That’s a meaningfully different buyer than the seasonal cottage purchaser, and it explains why the two segments are performing so differently right now.

 Rolling 12-Month Sales — Waterfront vs Residential